mmlacak/crochess/CODE_OF_CONDUCT.md

-Be the most exellent to each other.
+Be the most excellent to each other.

 Remind those who forget themselves.